VaughnVernon/IDDD_NYSE/README.txt

 are currently crossing Context boundaries.
 Still, you can look at the tests to see how the Events would be handled if the Bounded Contexts were actually deployed.
+You can also see a bit of Published Language in the Notifications that (would) arrive in the iddd_algotrader and iddd_nanotrader Bounded Contexts.

 I created a simple Pub-Sub messaging mechanism that I named SlothMQ.
 (Yeah.)
 The tests that run the Sloth are